Doctor Who Monsters, Aliens and Villains

 This storyline came to a head when the Eighth Doctor, Fitz and Compassion were attacked by the Time Lords in "The Ancestor Cell", and became separated after Compassion was trapped on a bone-like structure and The Doctor and Fitz were pulled away by outside sources.
 Fitz was trapped with a rouge member of the Faction who summoned Father Krienier, the original Fitz, trapped in the Vortex ever since he battled the Third Doctor on Dust.
 The Doctor, meanwhile, arrived on Gallifrey, and was forced to investigate a mysterious structure made, like the Faction's ships, entirely of bone, shaped like the Gallifreyan Flower of Remembrance - a symbol of death - at least the same size as Gallifrey itself, and referred to as the Edifice.
 Once on board, The Doctor discovered several giant bone spiders, and a dust-mote version of the Third Doctor, and realizied that the Edifice was actually his old TARDIS, thought destroyed in "The Shadows of Avalon", which had grown to that size and developed that structure by trying to save The Doctor from the infection.
 Recognising that the Third Doctor’s regeneration on Dust had not been meant to happen, the TARDIS had attempted to save The Doctor by taking the infection onto itself, despite this meaning it now held two different time lines at once, along with the 'ghost' of the Third Doctor from the original timeline, holding on even after its destruction after being caught in a temporal rift.
 However, to do so it had leeched off the energies of the ancestor cells, the cells that created all life, which were already angry with the Time Lords for disturbing them by time travel, and the cells were ready to launch an attack on Gallifrey.
 The cells were the Enemy mentioned in "Alien Bodies", "Interference", and "The Taking of Planet 5", and The Doctor has started the War.
 Even worse, the Faction - now having progressed from a group of individualists dedicated to breaking the laws of time to become dedicated to chaos and destruction in general (Later information revealed that the Faction involved in the invasion were from the future, explaining their progression from death fetishists to actual killers and their greater power) - had acquired control of the Matrix, resulting in their God, Grandfather Paradox, manifesting from mere concept into reality... and the reality of the Grandfather was that he was the future version of the Eighth Doctor - albeit bald and with no right arm, described by Fitz as The Doctor ‘if he spent twenty years in the navy before becoming a psycho’ - that would result from the Faction biodata virus infection, the future Doctor actually creating the Faction himself.

 Even in this dark moment as the Faction took control of Gallifrey, with their virus progressing through the Eighth Doctor’s systems, the TARDIS’s sacrifice gave The Doctor a final trump card.
 The Edifice had grown to that size by making its exterior the same size as its interior, and when The Doctor removed a dimensional stabiliser, all it would take was one action to drain off all the energy holding the Edifice together - specifically, firing the Edifice's ancient War-TARDIS weapon systems.
 With no energy, the Edifice will be unable to contain both timelines, and collapse, meaning that just one timeline would continue to exist - either The Doctor would stay The Doctor, or he would become the Grandfather.
 Even with the knowledge that the weapons blast would destroy not only the Faction's fleet, but also Gallifrey, The Doctor fired the weapons despite the Grandfather’s horror, reasoning that it would be better to destroy the Time Lords now rather than allow them to fight a war that would dehumanise them to the point of becoming monsters that all evidence suggested they couldn’t win anyway.
 Although the Edifice ‘jumped’ his way, eliminating the Faction’s presence from history, the TARDIS was left having shrunk down to a featureless box about an inch big, while The Doctor was left catatonic and his memory completely erased, apparently due to the trauma of what he had done.
 Having rescued the two of them before Gallifrey was destroyed, Compassion left The Doctor on Earth in 1889 to allow him and the TARDIS to recuperate, subsequently taking Fitz to 2001 to meet The Doctor when he was well enough to travel once again before leaving to make her own path in the universe.
 The Doctor has since recovered, learning that his memories were lost as a result of him transferring the contents of the Matrix into his subconscious mind in the few minutes between him firing the weapons and Gallifrey’s destruction (The Matrix having been purged of the Faction’s infection after The Doctor erased them from existence).
-What happened after this is unknown; the most likely explanation is that The Doctor downloaded the contents of the Matrix into an unknown location before restoring his own memories and regenerating into his ninth incarnation under unknown circumstances.
+What happened after this is unknown, but the evidence suggests that The Doctor was able to restore Gallifrey using the saved Matrix before restoring his own memories (Only for Gallifrey to be lost once again in the subsequent Time War against the Daleks, when The Doctor was forced to destroy his own people to save the universe from the revived Rassilon's last mad plan to destroy everything to preserve the Time Lords).

 Return to the top of this page